-Volcanic rocks, vast blue magic, stunning sunsets, jaw-dropping beaches, geological formations (that awaken our imagination) and picturesque settlements by the sea, all together narrate exquisite stories about this Cycladic island (many of which include interesting legends with Pirates), that blows our mind away, every time we step foot in it.
+Volcanic rocks, vast blue magic, stunning sunsets, jaw-dropping beaches, geological formations (that awaken our imagination) and picturesque settlements by the sea, all together narrate exquisite stories about Milos, a Cycladic island that blows our mind away, every time we step foot in it.

 It’s Milos’ simplicity that reminds us of the greatness of nature.
 The so-called island of lovers will make you fall in love with this magical land and will fill you with memories and unforgettable images that will follow you during winters for many years to come.